oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 # Authorization Request

 A client receiving an authorization error from the resource server carrying the error code `insufficient_user_authentication` SHOULD parse the `WWW-Authenticate` header for  `acr_values` and `max_age` and use them, if present, in constructing an authorization request, which is then conveyed to the authorization server via the user agent in order to obtain a new access token complying with the corresponding requirements.
 Both `acr_values` and `max_age` authorization request parameters are OPTIONAL parameters defined in Section 3.1.2.1. of [@OIDC].
-This document does not introduce any changes in the authorization server behavior defined in [@OIDC] for precessing those parameters, hence any authorization server implementing OpenID Connect will be able to participate in the flow described here with little or no changes.
+This document does not introduce any changes in the authorization server behavior defined in [@OIDC] for processing those parameters, hence any authorization server implementing OpenID Connect will be able to participate in the flow described here with little or no changes.
 See (#AuthzResp) for more details.

 The example authorization request URI below, which might be used after receiving the challenge in (#acr-challenge), indicates to the authorization server that the client would like the authentication to occur according to the authentication context class reference identified by `myACR`.
 !---